edf-hpc/puppet-hpc/doc/manpages/hpc-config-push.md

 # DIRECTORY LAYOUT

-Source directories (git puppet-hpc and git hpc-privatedata), can be placed anywhere on the Admin/Development machine.
-They should be in the same place though.
+The source directories to be pushed can be placed anywhere in the development machine as long as they are all at the same directory.
+The layout of this directory should be like in the example below:

-    * <SOME DIRECTORY>
-      * puppet-hpc (a git clone of the puppet-hpc repository)
-      * hpc-privatedata (a directory containing cluster specific data, frequently another git repository)
-        * hieradata
+    some_directory/
+    ├── private-data
-        * files
+    │   ├── files
+    │   └── hieradata
+    └── puppet-hpc

+`puppet-hpc` is a git checkout of the Generic Puppet Configuration for HPC Clusters you downloaded with this documentation.
+`private-data` is a directory containing all the specific data for your cluster.
+It's advised to also keep this in git and simply fetch a copy.

-The destination should be shared between the central storage servers.
-It must be accessible as a simple POSIX filesystem, or via S3 Amazon API.
+The destination should be shared between all the central storage servers.
+It must be accessible as a simple POSIX file system or via the Amazon S3 API.

 # CONFIGURATION FILE

-The default configuration file is installed at '/etc/hpc-config/push.conf' and it is a simple text file using the
+The default configuration file is installed at `/etc/hpc-config/push.conf` and it is a simple text file using the
 [INI file format](http://en.wikipedia.org/wiki/INI_file).
 This file has a basic structure composed of sections, properties, and values.